 The value of setting an agenda

 Agenda setting means determining or stating a meeting’s purpose, discussion points, length, expected outcome, and the person responsible for the discussion points.
-Preparing for a board meeting gives the attendees a high-level overview of the meeting objective and action items.
+Preparing for a board meeting gives the attendees a high-level overview of the meeting objective and action items, setting clear expectations for all participants.

 In fact, 64% of meeting attendees believe that the best way to get them excited about a meeting is to plan it well.
 But the same research found that the younger generation prefers a free lunch.